Call us to discuss your care needs

 We are currently experiencing what is a significant and unprecedented public health situation with COVID-19.
 It is our duty as one of Surrey’s leading homecare providers to update the community on what you can do to stay safe and vigilant.
 This is also an opportunity to share what Trinity Homecare are doing to help ourselves and those around us in Surrey and surrounding areas.

 At Trinity Homecare, our number one priority is the safety and well-being of our employees, clients, their families and the wider community.
-However, we do also understand that for some, regular assistance is necessary; which is why our companionship care service is still running with extra precautions in place.
+However, we do also understand that for some, regular assistance is necessary; which is why our companionship care service and visiting care service are still running with extra precautions in place.
 Our live-in care service is also running as usual and has been noted as the safest form of care, particularly with the high transmission rates within care homes.

 We would like to take this opportunity to reassure you that we are doing all we can to keep our clients safe, and we are taking our responsibility in this difficult period very seriously with extreme precautions put in place.

 At Trinity Homecare our policy is:

 Our business continuity plan includes details of the steps that are taken if our capacity to deliver care is reduced.
 We prioritise visits to ensure all critical care visits are covered first, using a tried and tested methodology that our staff have experience in following.